raumdeuter69/seasons/README.md

-# Getting Started with Create React App
+# Beginner Season Predictor App with React and TypeScript

-A beginner season predictor app with React and TypeScript
+A beginner season predictor app which predicts seasons based on latitude(GeoLocation API is used)
 ## Available Scripts

 In the project directory, you can run: